 Teradata usually has a clear performance advantage over SQL Server.
-The number of rows is counted either on the cylinder index (typically cached) of the base table or an index.
+The number of rows is counted either on the base table’s cylinder index (typically cached) or an index.

-A full table scan on SQL Server has a negative effect on performance when only a few rows fit into a page.
+A full table scan on SQL Server harms performance when only a few rows fit into a page.
 The fewer rows per page, the more I/Os are needed for the full table scan and the longer the query takes.
-We know this problem as well from Teradata where we can optimize the data block size to reduce the performance impact of large rows.
+We also know this problem from Teradata, where we can optimize the data block size to reduce the performance impact of large rows.

 How do large objects affect performance?

 Teradata stores large objects in a separate sub-table.
 Therefore, these columns should only be queried when needed to keep the I/Os number to a minimum.

-The principle is similar with SQL Server.
+The principle is similar to SQL Server.
 Large objects are stored in separate LOB data pages.
-Depending on how many bytes the LOB occupies, a B-tree is needed to manage the chunks.
+Depending on the LOB’s number of bytes, a B-tree is needed to manage the chunks.
 The structure is much more complex.
-It is even more important than with Teradata to avoid SELECT * queries to avoid reading LOB data pages and thus minimize the I/Os.
+It is even more critical than with Teradata to avoid SELECT * queries to avoid reading LOB data pages and thus minimize the I/Os.

 How are data blocks (Teradata) or pages (SQL Server) managed?

 In Teradata, data blocks grow dynamically up to a maximum size.
-A block split occurs, and half of the rows are placed in each of the two data blocks.
+A block split occurs, and half of the rows are placed in each data block.
 Conversely, two data blocks with few rows are merged if they contain only a few rows due to a DML operation.
 This happens automatically in the background.
 If a row in a data block is updated and does not fit into the same data block anymore, it is written into another (new) data block.
 This applies to PI as well as NOPI tables.